orangethirty/web2txt/README.md

 This uses the option carriers give to send text messages through email.
 You set it up on your server and have it listen at a given port.
-Then you make a POST request to /text with the text data as JSON (example in docs).
+Then you make a POST request to /text with the text data as JSON (example in docs (Wiki)).
 The API takes care of the rest.
 If the message is sent succesfully you receieve a code 200 from the API.